 With the implementation of MM CUL-1, MM CUL-2, and MM CUL-3 construction crews would be educated on potential tribal cultural resources that may be encountered during ground disturbing activities.
-The mitigation measures would provide construction crews and the TRWC the appropriate procedures for stopping work and conducting appropriate assessment and treatment of the inadvertent find which would include the evaluation of the resource to assess its potential tribal cultural resource significance in relevance to PRC section 21074 or its eligibility for listing as defined in PRC section 5020.1 (k); thereby reducing any potential to significantly impact.
+The mitigation measures would provide construction crews and the TRWC the appropriate procedures for stopping work and conducting appropriate assessment and treatment of the inadvertent find which would include the evaluation of the resource to assess its potential tribal cultural resource significance in relevance to PRC section 21074 or its eligibility for listing as defined in PRC section 5020.1(k); thereby reducing any potential to significantly impact.
 Therefore, the potential for the Project to cause a substantial adverse change to the significance of tribal cultural resources is considered less than significant with mitigation incorporated.

 f) Would the project cause a substantial adverse change in the significance of a tribal cultural resource, defined in Public Resources Code section 21074 as either a site, feature, place, cultural landscape that is geographically defined in terms of the size, or object with cultural value to the California Native American tribe and that is a resource determined by the lead agency, in its discretion and supported by substantial evidence, to be significant pursuant to criteria set forth in subdivision (c) of Public Resources Code Section 5024.1.
-In applying the criteria set forth in subdivision (c) of Public Resource to a California Native American tribe.
+In applying the criteria set forth in subdivision (c) of Public Resource Code Section 5024.1, the lead agency shall consider the significance of the resource to a California Native American tribe.